wojtekzw/imageproxy/README.md

 for feature changes in this fork.
 It features:

 - basic image adjustments like resizing, cropping, and rotation
-- access control using host whitelists or request signing (HMAC-SHA256)
+- access control using host or IP whitelists or request signing (HMAC-SHA256)
 - support for jpeg, png, webp (decode only), tiff, and gif image formats (including animated gifs)
 - on-disk caching, respecting the cache headers of the original images
 - easy deployment, since it's pure go